 C.S.
-Lewis is perhaps best known for his work in children’s literature and Christian apologetics.
-“Mere Christianity”, “The Problem of Pain” and “The Abolition of Man” are among his most popular works, and yet he has many more valuable essays regarding truth and Christianity which are not as widely read.
-A favorite lecture of mine, titled “The Poison of Subjectivism”, can be found in his collected essays, “Christian Reflections”.
+Lewis is probably best known for his work in children’s literature and Christian apologetics.
+“Mere Christianity,” “The Problem of Pain” and “The Abolition of Man” are among his most popular works, but he has many more valuable essays regarding truth and Christianity which are not as widely read.
+A favorite lecture of mine, titled “The Poison of Subjectivism”, is found in his collected essays, “Christian Reflections.”

-“The Poison of Subjectivism” addresses the root of humanist philosophies which have given way to encroachments in democracy-subjectivism.
+“The Poison of Subjectivism” addresses the root of humanist philosophies which have given way to encroachments in democracy, namely subjectivism.
 It is “out of this apparently innocent idea” that men propose to have developed a better and more modern morality, claiming to have paved the way to Utopia.
-Research Director for the Acton Institute, Samuel Gregg, explained succinctly in his course on Christian Anthropology at Acton University earlier this month the danger in believing man can shape perfect order on earth: “Human nature is flawed: there is a radical disorder that runs through the core of every person’s existence.
+Samuel Gregg explained in his course on Christian Anthropology at Acton University earlier this month the danger in believing man can shape perfect order on earth: “Human nature is flawed: there is a radical disorder that runs through the core of every person’s existence.
 This has immense implications for the social order.
 It rules out utopian-ism and produces the attitude of Christian realism.”
 It is out of subjectivism which fascism and totalitarian regimes rise.
 If men believe that truth is as fluid as present trends in culture, “then of course ideologies themselves cannot be better or worse than one another.”

 Based on our human experience we know this to be false; throughout history, many ideologies have failed and resulted in wars and destruction.
 The French Revolution and National Socialism stem from ideologies which are humanist.
-The dependence on a system apart from freedom understood through the lens of truth results in the reliance in flawed human ‘solutions.’
+The dependence on a system separated from freedom understood through the lens of truth results in relying on flawed human ‘solutions.’

-Subjectivism erodes our understanding of the principles of who man is-our anthropology.
-In turn, we are “thereby trusting our own reason so far that we ignore the Fall, and are retrogressively turning our absolute allegiance away from a person to an abstraction”.
+Subjectivism erodes our understanding of the principles of who we are, or our anthropology.
+We are “thereby trusting our own reason so far that we ignore the Fall, and are retrogressively turning our absolute allegiance away from a person to an abstraction.”
 Goodness must be a “fixed” value.
 “If good is a fixed point, it is at least possible that we should get nearer and nearer to it; but if the terminus is as mobile as the train, how can the train progress towards it?”
-The canon with which one measures goodness, including the goodness of ideas, must be found outside man.
+The canon with which goodness is measured, including the goodness of ideas, must be found outside man.
 In 1877, Lord Acton stated in his address to the members of the Bridgnorth Institute (found in The History of Freedom) that “the great question is, to discover not what governments prescribe, but what they ought to prescribe; for no prescription is valid against the conscience of mankind.”
-Goodness comes from God alone, and can be seen written on the hearts of men through natural law.
+Goodness comes from God alone and is written on the heart of every person.

 Many a popular “planner” on a democratic platform, many a mild-eyed scientist in a democratic laboratory means, in the last resort, just what the Fascist means.
 He believes that ‘good’ means whatever men are conditioned to approve.
 He believes that it is the functions of him and his kind to condition men; to create consciences by eugenics, psychological manipulation of infants, state education and mass propaganda.

-Lewis proposed freedom which did not originate apart from objective truth.
+Lewis proposes freedom which does not originate apart from objective truth.
 “The very idea of freedom presupposes some objective moral law which over arches rulers and ruled alike.
 Subjectivism about values is eternally incompatible with democracy.”